-Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.
+Examine economic and social change in the cultural context of Vietnam, one of Asia’s most dynamic and rapidly changing countries.

 Live and study in Ho Chi Minh City.